 The PropertyAccessRule class represents a specific type of access rule that is used to allow or deny access to an Active Directory Domain Services property.

 The PropertySetAccessRule class represents a specific type of access rule that is used to allow or deny access to an Active Directory Domain Services property set.
-For a list of property sets that are defined for Active Directory Domain Services, see the topic Property Sets in the MSDN Library at http://msdn.microsoft.com/library.
+For a list of property sets that are defined for Active Directory Domain Services, see the Property Sets article.

 Contains the values of a DirectoryEntry property.

 Contains the values of a SearchResult property.